Willow Oil and the National Petroleum Reserve Alaska

 Thawing permafrost is becoming a growing problem for oil and gas producers in the Arctic.
 The instable ground makes their oil operations even riskier.
 ConocoPhillips knows that it cannot safely produce oil on the increasingly instable Arctic ground.
 At Willow, ConocoPhillips plans to cool the ground with freezer systems so that the permafrost does not sink in as the company pumps out the oil.15055 This decision comes in the wake of an incident in March 2022 when thawing permafrost contributed to a major gas leak at one of ConocoPhillips’ well pads in the Alpine field.15057 After five days of gas escaping into the atmosphere, ConocoPhillips finally detected the leak.
 It took the company almost a month to plug it.
 In the meantime, ConocoPhillips evacuated 300 employees from the site.
 Residents of the nearby town of Nuiqsut were left behind.
 Many turned sick and suffered from headaches and nausea.15039 ConocoPhillips went on to claim that “no one was harmed by the gas”.15059

-The Willow project is kicking open the door for more and faster oil and gas expansion in the NPR-A. At the moment, a handful of companies, among them Santos, Repsol and 88 Energy, hold leases within the NPR-A. These leases amount to 2.6 million acres (9300 square km) of the Reserve.15061 Willow’s size and speed represent a new level of industrialization.
-In 2021, ConocoPhillips told investors that Willow could become the “next great Alaska hub” that could help unlock 3 billion barrels of oil equivalent – much more than the 576 million barrels it plans to extract at Willow.15063
+The Willow project is kicking open the door for more and faster oil and gas expansion on Alaska’s North Slope.
+At the moment, a handful of companies, among them Santos, Repsol and 88 Energy, hold leases within the NPR-A. These leases amount to 2.6 million acres (9300 square km) of the Reserve.15061 In 2024, ConocoPhillips and Santos revealed their intentions to push for “a real wave of [oil] projects” elsewhere on the North Slope.
+Santos is currently developing the huge Pikka oil project east of the NPR-A.1945219454

 The Trans-Alaska Pipeline would transport Willow oil to southern Alaska.
 The pipeline cuts through the Arctic landscape.
 Credit: Arthur T. LaBar/Flickr (CC BY 2.0)